-Good news for comedians everywhere: Donald Trump—the guy famous for his tacky reality TV shows, his opulent towers and his obscene fortune—just announced today that he will be joining the small set of 1,045-odd hopeful conservative politicians as he will be the newest addition to the group of Republican candidates for the presidency of the United States.
+Good news for comedians everywhere: Donald Trump — famous for his tacky reality TV shows, the opulent towers he finances and his obscene fortune (though there is strong evidence he is close to bankruptcy — just announced today that he will be joining the 27 other Republican Party candidates for President of the United States.
 Bad news everyone: Donald Trump, again, wants to be president of the United States.

-His chances are, thankfully, slim, and in a pool of 27 (!)
-Republican candidates it is very unlikely he gets his party nomination for the U.S. elections next year.
-Like his previous attempts at the presidency of the United States (in 1988, 2000, 2004 and 2012), this time he might also retire before the elections.
-And like those other attempts, this one might also not be more than a publicity stunt, something suitable for a man who has made great deal of his fortune by working the media attention to his divisive opinions in his favor.
+On paper, he appears to be a long shot, and like his previous attempts at the presidency of the United States (in 1988, 2000, 2004 and 2012), this might just be a publicity stunt.
+Basically, on character for a man who has made great deal of his fortune by working the media attention to his divisive opinions in his favor.

-But he is already using this supposedly political platform to spew hatred and misconceptions.
+But he is already using this new political platform to spew hatred and misconceptions.
 He probably knows his audience very well and knows what do they want to hear.
-In a speech he gave today in his Trump Tower in Midtown Manhattan, he appealed to the fear that many of his followers have of difference, of otherness (immigrants, Muslims, the usual targets), and he appealed to the sense that American exceptionalism is vanishing and needs to be restored.
+In a speech he gave today in his Trump Tower in Midtown Manhattan, he appealed to the fears many of his followers have of difference, of otherness (immigrants, Muslims, the usual targets), and he appealed to the sense that American exceptionalism is vanishing and needs to be restored.

 In his speech he said: